 As mentioned earlier, weight plays a big part in a person’s blood pressure levels, with dairy products often contributing a lot to the problem.
 However, it’s possible to drastically reduce the damage caused by foodstuffs like milk and butter by opting for reduced-fat brands.

 Bear in mind that you’ll notice the difference most when trying out reduced-fat dairy products for the first time, but it can quickly become the norm and be the product you naturally reach for when shopping.
 After a while, you won’t even remember what the full-fat versions tasted like.

 #5 - Seeds & Nuts

-They also offer an added bonus in that their consumption is strongly linked to the lowering of LDL cholesterol in the bloodstream.
+They also offer an added bonus in that their consumption is strongly linked to lowering LDL cholesterol in the bloodstream.

 Flexible, Micro-Learning Nutrition Courses From OCA

 When you include these five foods in your diet, you’re automatically going to be on the road to a healthier body, as they’ll typically be used instead of unhealthier options that contain saturated fat.
 This is just one of many nutritional aspects that can be learnt by fitness professionals and health-conscious people alike with flexible, affordable micro-learning nutrition courses from OCA.By studying nutrition courses, you will also have the opportunity to expand your mind in the world of nutrition.

 If you’d like to know more about our full range of CPD-approved training, all you have to do is visit us at www.onlinecoursesaustralia.edu.au and take a look around.
 There you will also see that we've made our courses (that cover over 20 different industries) even more accessible with a selection of flexible payment plans.

 However, if it’s advice or guidance you’re after, just give us a call on 1300 611 404, and we'll do our utmost to provide the answers you're looking for.